-Establish Working Committee with the Agency of Human Services with coordination, low-cost trips and volunteer management, among other topics.
+Establish Working Committee with the Agency of Human Services

 The PTPP recommends the establishment of a working committee focused on the issue of mobility for older Vermonters.
 The working committee would be led jointly by VTrans and the Department of Disabilities, Aging and Independent Living and include representatives from other state and regional organizations with a stake in issues of aging.